 Open Letter to CFCCA, 9th March 2020

 In the last few months, I have felt more Chinese than ever before.
 I don’t feel invisible, I feel overly visible.
 I have thought about it more than I ever have done before.
-Whilst I am acutely aware that my morning commute causes anxiety for others, I have also continue to encounter more subtle forms of racism elsewhere.
+Whilst I am acutely aware that my morning commute causes anxiety for others, I have also continued to encounter more subtle forms of racism elsewhere.

 For several months I have been working on a project which draws on concerns of race, gender, diaspora, notions of a contested British Chineseness, and my relationship with Hong Kong, for the exhibition A New Constellation: Chinese Diaspora Now at the Centre for Chinese Contemporary Arts in Manchester.
 It has been a project that has both shaken and informed my sense of self and my place in the world.
 I was grateful that a space for this work to emerge had opened up.
 I now write to announce my decision to withdraw my participation in the exhibition.
 This is an open letter.
 It is open as in disclosed but it is also open because it is open-ended: it is inconclusive.
 It is not particularly written to any specific one, yet nonetheless, it is directed.